-Ex St. Louis Cop Who Killed Anthony Smith Found Not Guilty
+Ex St. Louis Cop Who Said He'd 'Kill This Motherf****r' Before Shooting Black Man Found Not Guilty

 Dashcam video and cell phone footage of the chase was used as evidence during the trial, as well as DNA evidence from a gun found in Smith’s car.
 There was also testimony from police and witnesses.

-The case was first reviewed by state and federal prosecutors in 2012 but remained dormant until 2016 when new “forensic evidence and witness statements” led then-Circuit Attorney Jennifer Joyce to charge Stockley, according to the St. Louis Post-Dispatch.
+The case was first reviewed by state and federal prosecutors in 2012.
+In 2013, District Attorney Richard Callahan declined to prosecute Stockley.
+He was arrested in 2016 when new “forensic evidence and witness statements” led then-Circuit Attorney Jennifer Joyce to charge Stockley, according to the St. Louis Post-Dispatch.
 The charges came after pressure from activists and community members.

 The St. Louis Board of Police Commissioners paid a $900,000 settlement in 2013 as part of a wrongful death suit filed on behalf of Smith’s daughter, who was 1 year old at the time of his killing.

-Ahead of Friday’s verdict, city officials have been preparing for possible protests by placing barricades around the two downtown courthouses and city police headquarters, the Fox2 Now reported.
+City officials have been preparing for possible protests by placing barricades around the two downtown courthouses and city police headquarters, the Fox2 Now reported.
 In late August, local activists called for a “mass disruption” if Stockley is acquitted.

 “It’s going to look a lot like Ferguson.
 It’s going to be a hundred-plus days, three hundred-plus days of direct action,” Tory Russell of St. Louis said Monday on the steps of a downtown courthouse, standing among 45 activists, clergy members and Smith’s mother, according to the Post-Dispatch.

-Note: Correction: A previous version of this article stated that Stockley’s case remained dormant from 2012 to 2016.
-However, the district attorney declined to indict Stockley in 2013.
-The case was reopened in 2016 when new evidence led the then-circuit attorney to charge the former officer.